Dear Maya: Plot

 Torn by the guilt of her prank, Anna makes it her mission to find Maya in Delhi.
-Over the next six years she sticks posters and makes phone calls and follows every lead to find Maya.
+Over the next six years, she sticks posters, makes phone calls, and follows every lead to find Maya.
 She finds a boyfriend, Rahul, who ultimately proposes to her but she is unable to accept.
 She returns to Shimla to discuss this with her parents.
-Ira visits her but Anna is still angry and turns her away.
+Ira visits her, but Anna is still angry and turns her away.
 Ira is profusely sorry and persists and ultimately accompanies Anna back to Delhi.
-Anna is still mad at Ira for her selfish and childish behaviour which likely destroyed Maya's life, but Ira reveals that she, too, had fallen in love in Shimla, and had lost her love to a motor accident, and now, having lost love, is fully aware of the true consequences of her pranks.
-Anna forgives Ira and persuades Ira to transfer to a college in Delhi.
+Anna is still mad at Ira for her selfish and childish behaviour which likely destroyed Maya's life, but Ira reveals that she, too, had fallen in love with Shimla and had lost her love to a motor accident, and now, having lost love, is fully aware of the true consequences of her pranks.
+Anna forgives Ira and persuades her to transfer to a college in Delhi.
 But Ira decides to return to Shimla.
-As Anna bids goodbye to Ira on the train station she receives a phone call from Maya.
+As Anna bids goodbye to Ira at the train station, she receives a phone call from Maya.

 The girls hurry to meet Maya.
-To their astonishment they find her, bright and sparkling and happy, at the zoo garden.
+To their astonishment, they find her, bright and sparkling and happy, at the zoo garden.
 Maya reveals her story.
 She had arrived in Delhi and tried to trace the letter writer but found nothing.
-Instead, over time, she found that Delhi, and the world outside Shimla, was not so frightening after all.
+Instead, over time, she found that Delhi and the world outside Shimla were not so frightening after all.
 People were helpful and kind.
 And she eventually met a kind and charming man who owned a jewelry shop.
 In time she became close to this man, Ved, and they married.
 And today Maya is blissfully happy with her Ved.
-The letters changed her life and she tells them to say 'yes' to life.
+The letters changed her life, and she tells them to say 'yes' to life.
 Anna and Ira are stunned.
-They joyfully hug Maya and she embraces them and invites them to call any time.
+They joyfully hug Maya, and she embraces them and invites them to call at any time.

 The film ends as Anna accepts Rahul's proposal and Ira transfers to a college in Delhi.